containers/podman.io_old/_posts/2021-10-11-multiarch.md

 images.
 You can pull, tag, and run them as you'd expect, with only a few exceptions.

-Two things will likely catch you off-guard:
+Two and a half things will likely catch you off-guard:

 * Pushing manifest lists to registries
 * Removing manifest lists from local storage.
+* The `podman tag` command is broken for manifest lists in `v3.4`, but works in Buildah `v1.23.1`.

 Due to the way image-name references are internally processed, you should **not** use the usual `podman push` and `podman rmi` subcommands.